Steve Carfino: Other work

 Carfino in July 2017 with the No1 Draft Pick Basketball Academy, standing in between Ricky Grace and James Ennis.

 Steve is also active providing private basketball clinics for amateur teams looking to take that next step and achieve their full potential, ignites corporate events as MC or guest speaker with a focus on how to take winning teamwork strategies from pro-sports and applying them to pro-business, and is a consulting partner in a Sydney-based Sports Marketing agency focused on delivering marketing strategy, brand and production services to professional sports teams across all codes.
 Early in August 2014, Steve signed a deal with high school team St Patrick's College Strathfield as the head coach of the 1st V basketball team.
-He now is the head of Basketball at Waverley College.
+He now is the head of Basketball at Waverley College, Sydney.

 Personal life

 Carfino is the younger brother of former University of Southern California player Don Carfino.